Psychology

 Concern Hotline is a nonprofit agency that facilitates a 24-hour crisis intervention hotline.
 The crisis hotline is staffed by community volunteers who receive extensive training.
 The practicum student will have options to participate in a variety of activities related to the management of the Concern Hotline.
 These include assessment data management and reporting, volunteer training, networking with other agencies, and fundraising.
 The practicum student will also have the option of undergoing the training to become a listener for the hotline.
 Faculty contact: Rodney Bragdon

-Interns at Family Preservation Services (a division of Pathways) will have exposure to a wide variety of human services programs.
+Students placed at Clarvida have exposure to a wide variety of human services programs.
 These programs include home-based services of behavior treatment for individuals with intellectual disabilities and who are on the autism spectrum and Intensive In-Home for treatment of individuals with mental health diagnoses including but not limited to mood disorders, anxiety, depression, suicidal ideations, and ADHD.
 The practicum will include observation of both programs, however, a majority of the time will be spent with behavior treatment services (intellectual disabilities, autism spectrum disorder).
 Practicum participants will gain exposure and insight into assessments and evaluations, specific treatment modalities, and overall care coordination through real-time observations of clinicians and participation in clinical supervision.
-Completion of PSY 330 prior to placement is recommended.
-Faculty contact: Laura Zimmermann
+This site is open to psychology majors interested in Applied Behavioral Analysis and related fields.
+Completion of PSY 330 prior to placement is required.
+Faculty contact: Rodney Bragdon

 Directed Research